FarnazAdib/Crash_course_on_RL/README.md

 2019_, pp. 7480-7485.

 ## How to use this repo
+This repository contains presentation files and codes.

+The presentation files are related to the LINK-SIC workshop on Reinforcment Learning.
+The first day will be Friday March 12, 2021, 13.15 - 16.30, and the second day will be Tuesday April 6, 2021, 13.15 - 16.30.
+You can find the presentation files in pdf in the folder [presentation](./presentation/).

-This repository contains Jupyter notebooks and python files.
+The code is given as Jupyter notebooks and python files.
 If you want to run Jupyter notebooks, I suggest to use google colab.
-If you want to extend the results, examine more systems, I suggest to clone this repostory and run on your computer
+If you want to extend the results and examine more systems, I suggest to clone this repostory and run on your computer.

 ### Running on google colab
 * Go to [https://colab.research.google.com/notebooks/intro.ipynb] and sign in with a Google acount.